slaclab/cpsw-yamlReader/README.howToUse.md

 The method **readTarball** reads the YAML tarball from the PROM into the destination file.
 Initially, the first 2 bytes read are check to verify if the PROM area contains a valid GZ file header (*0x1F8B*).
 If not, the reading is aborted.

+Note, however, that no internal pipline is supported, i.e., unzip/untar is not available when not using an explicit file.

+#### Reading into a `std::ostream`
+The reader supports reading into a user-provided stream (such as std::cout).
+The messages that are normally printed to the console can be suppressed or redirected to stderr.

 ### Untar the resulting file.

 The method **untar** provides a way to untar the resulting YAML tarball file.
 It takes a bool argument, if set to true the root directory